 The Whitby High School ensures that support is available for all young carers within the school.
-House Progress Managers oversee the day-to-day pastoral care of all students,
+Form Tutors and House Progress Managers oversee the day-to-day pastoral care of all students, including young carers.
+Reasonable adjustment will be made for Young Carers where appropriate.
+At The Whitby High School:

-- All staff are made aware of the reporting/referral process (Child Protection Policy). - The school has a confidential and effective internal reporting system between all staff and the young carer's representative. - Any child/young person who is identified as a young carer whilst at the school will be referred to the appropriate services. - School has a procedure for identifying young carers on enrolment into the school. - When a young carer transfers to another school, details of their caring role and home situation will be passed on to the next school. - School will be flexible with late attendance or the need to leave early due to a young carer's caring role (where this is a regular occurrence provision will be put into place). - School will make every effort to ensure that the root cause of any lateness is made apparent and appropriate support is sourced. - (If required) Cheshire Young Carers will supply lesson plans for PSHE.
-The lesson plans will help to reduce stigma, prevent bullying and will cover young carers issues resulting in a fuller understanding, acceptance of and respect for issues surrounding illness, disability and caring. - School acknowledges that young carers will not be obliged to discuss their family situation unless they feel comfortable.
-The young person's caring role will be acknowledged and respected. - School will ensure young carers can access all available support services in school. - School will provide young carers with opportunities to speak to someone in private, and will not discuss their situation in front of their peers. - School will provide access to a phone during breaks and lunchtime, for young carers to call home. - School will be open to negotiation with deadlines for homework/coursework (when needed). - School will ensure that young carers have access to a homework club. - School will give detentions at lunchtimes rather than after school. - Arrangements will be made for school work to be sent home (when there is a genuine crisis) N.B This needs to be agreed with young carer and must have a set time limit. - School will provide access for parents with impaired mobility. - School will provide alternative communication options for parents who are sensory impaired or are housebound; this will include alternative communication options for parents' evenings. - School will always report any cases of a child/young person who may be carrying out an inappropriate caring role, which is causing immediate concern for their safety. - School will work in partnership with Cheshire Young Carers to ensure that a high quality standard of support for young carers is achieved at all times. - School will commit to accessing and providing training for staff about young carers and their issues.
+- Staff are made aware of the possible signs that a young person is a "hidden" young carer. - All staff are made aware of the reporting/referral process (Safeguarding and Child Protection Policy). - There is a confidential internal communication system between all staff and the young carer's representative. - Any young person who is identified as a young carer whilst at the school will be referred to the appropriate services. - There is a procedure for identifying young carers on enrolment into the school. - When a young carer transfers to another school, details of their caring role and home situation will be passed on to the next school. - We will support the family to ensure excellent punctuality and attendance is maintained so the young person can benefit from the whole school experience - We will make every effort to ensure that the root cause of any lateness is made apparent and appropriate support is sourced. - Lesson plans in PHSE will help to reduce stigma, prevent bullying and will cover young carers issues resulting in a fuller understanding, acceptance of and respect for issues surrounding illness, disability and caring.
+Cheshire Young Carers staff will on occasion input into this. - We acknowledge that young carers will not be obliged to discuss their family situation unless they feel comfortable.
+The young person's caring role will be acknowledged and respected. - We will ensure young carers can access all available support services in school. - We will provide young carers with opportunities to speak to someone in private, and will not discuss their situation in front of their peers. - We will allow students (by agreement an on an individual basis) to have access to their mobile phone at key points if there is genuine need for them to be in contact with home.
+We will be offer support where a young person struggles to meet homework/coursework deadlines. - We will provide notice for detentions - We will provide access for parents with impaired mobility. - We will provide alternative communication options for parents who are sensory impaired or are housebound; this will include alternative communication options for parents' evenings. - We will always report any cases of a child/young person who may be carrying out an inappropriate caring role, which is causing immediate concern for their safety. - We will work in partnership with Cheshire Young Carers and other agencies where appropriate to ensure that a high standard of support for young carers is provided - We will commit to accessing and providing training for staff about young carers and their issues.